YairMZ/NR_telemetry_ECC/README.md

 -----------
 ## Included Modules
- - Algo - Implements Error correction algorithm.
-Subclass the CorrectionAlgorithm interface to create models.
- - Data Models - Implements data models to model the structure of data.
-Subclass DataModel interface to create models.
  - Decoders - Implements structure based decoders.
 Subclass Decoder interface to create decoders.
- - Inference - Implements utilities for general purpose inference, such as segmentation.
+ - Inference - Implements classes for general purpose inference, such as segmentation, or classification of buffers
  - [Utils](utils/README.md) - Includes various utilities.
  - Protocol Meta - Includes metadata about the protocol used.
- - MAVLink Utils - utility for generating new MAVLink dialects.
+ - MAVLink Utils - utility for generating new MAVLink dialects, as well as dialect used here.
 Based on [pymavlink](https://github.com/ArduPilot/pymavlink).

 -----------